Ad Inventory Explained: What It Is and Why It Matters

 Cost Per Acquisition (CPA)

 CPA, or cost per acquisition, charges advertisers when a specific action, such as a purchase or sign-up, is completed.
-As a result, this model ties costs directly to campaign success, making it ideal for conversion-oriented campaigns.
+This model ties costs directly to campaign success, making it ideal for conversion-oriented campaigns.

 Cost Per View (CPV)